VictorSanborn/Whasoka/README.md

         target: [string],
     }

-    me: name of unit, set by user.
+    me: name of the unit, set by the user.
 Ex: "TempLivingroom"
-    myId: is set by databroaker when the unit connects
+    myId: is set by data broker when the unit connects
-    myKey: password set in databoraker. gives some kind of security...
+    myKey: password set in data broker. gives some kind of security...
-    target: name of target application.
-Ex TempMessurmentApp, is used to save data to db
+    target: name of the target application.
+Ex TempMessurmentApp, is used to save data to DB